"Strength and power are not one and the same."

 Speaking of fathers and daughters, it is not merely the adult partners of a demifamily who stand to benefit from the arrangement.
 Medisapien children raised in a household with at least one Human obviously get an early start on learning to interact with them safely, but studies have also shown these children, on average, as consistently scoring higher on evaluations of various positive personality traits, such as politeness, confidence, independence, cooperation, and attention to detail, throughout their development.
 This is to say, we have data to support the notion that Humans are making the rest of us better people.
 Early indications seem to be that the Human children of demifamilies achieve similar results, though the number of Human children living without a medisapien presence at home is currently much lower than that of medisapien children without a Human presence at home, so the difference in outcomes for Human children has been less examined at this point.
 Having more than two parents present to provide the children of a demifamily with loving attention and guidance allows the adults more time to focus on themselves or another partner without neglecting the children, giving someone the ability to, for example, enjoy an evening date with a spouse or demispouse without needing to recruit a supervising adult from outside the home, renewing not only their appreciation for each other but for everyone and everything else they have to return home to.
 Most demisiblings develop a lifelong attachment to one another, with many pairs deciding to cohabitate once they leave their parents’ and demiparents’ home, forming the basis of their own demifamilies together, thus continuing the virtuous cycle.

 The future is secure for Humans now, with the population numbering over ten thousand.
 The social network designed for guardians and wards was a tremendous success, giving humans a safe way to more easily socialize and feel connected on their new homeworld, across vast gulfs of scale and space, but Humans are already working their way into becoming an integral part of society at large—quite a literal term, to them.
-Most Humans favor wearing clothing in bright, reflective hues as a precaution that helps medisapiens see them and fools many potential predators into believing Humans would be a toxic meal like so many of the other small, brilliantly colored creatures that populate Quorilax, but spending an extended amount of time alone and exposed outdoors without risking their lives is, unfortunately, a luxury that Humans lost with Earth.
-Therefore, when Humans do need or want to physically travel outside their home, but they cannot or choose not to rely on medisapiens in their household to transport them, they have long been able to put in a request to be matched with either a temporary guardian or an aerial drone “taxi” that will ferry them to their destination; however, we have also begun to build out a miscrosapien ground transport system that will become increasingly necessary to move the growing number of Humans, who, someday in the distant future, are expected to comprise the majority of the Quorilaxian population.
+Most Humans favor wearing clothing in bright, reflective hues as a precaution that helps medisapiens see them and fools many potential predators into believing Humans would be a toxic meal like so many of the other small, brilliantly colored creatures that populate Quorilax, but spending an extended amount of time alone and exposed outdoors without putting themselves in significant danger is, unfortunately, a luxury that Humans lost with Earth.
+Therefore, when Humans do need or want to physically travel outside their home, but they cannot or choose not to rely on medisapiens in their household to transport them, they have long been provided options to ferry them safely to their destination, such as aerial drone “taxis,” medisapien “cargo” cycles that have been modified to provide enclosed seating for Humans in addition to or in place of cargo space, or simply a temporary guardian who will carry them directly.
+However, we have also begun to build out a miscrosapien ground transport system that will become increasingly necessary to move the growing number of Humans, who, someday in the distant future, are expected to comprise the majority of the Quorilaxian population.
 Usually running just below street level and separated from the world above by a reinforced glass barrier, these multi-use corridors offer a way for Humans to move around cities independently, protected from the elements, falling debris, and any creatures who may do them harm, including careless or mischievous medisapiens.
-The centerpiece of this network is a rail system, its glass-domed train coaches offering riders a view of the buildings rising along the streets like mountains.
+While space is allocated for walking, cycling, and other small forms of transport, the centerpiece of this network is a rail system, its glass-domed train coaches offering riders a view of the buildings rising along the streets like mountains to them.
 However, that view is occasionally blocked by fascinated medisapiens standing or crouching next to, and sometimes even right above, the tunnels, watching the activity below them in rapt attention, like they are seeing a model railroad display, except this one carries real, living passengers.
 While this elicits occasional complaints from some Humans who feel like they are “on exhibit,” even most of them recognize how invaluable it is for medisapiens to have this visibility, for them to be able to see Humans going about their days independently, with their own agendas.
 As much as spotting mixed families—whether strolling down the street with Humans in hand, sitting together in a park or eating at a cafe, or riding in a full-size train and watching the sights go by—still brings me untold joy and satisfaction, I also want it to be evident that Humans do not “belong” to anyone else, as if they are pets no different from the koswoks that are a part of so many of those very same families, including mine.
-Yes, my parents and I almost always owned at least one koswok, making our apartment like so many other traditional Quorilaxian homes, even if so little else about our family was typical…at least at that moment in history, since things have changed very fast, within a matter of only several generations.
+Yes, my parents and I almost always owned at least one koswok, which made our apartment like so many other traditional Quorilaxian homes, even if so little else about our family was typical…at least at that moment in history, since things have changed very fast, within a matter of only several generations.
 The remarkable ability of Humans to adapt quickly to their environment has never been more apparent.

 Quorilaxian media and art has paralleled our societal evolution, with Humans starting to appear in advertisements, first subtly included among scenes focused on medisapiens, then given more balanced attention, and eventually appearing all by themselves, sometimes on signs and screens at far larger than life size—even Laxian life size.
 Similarly, Human roles in cinema have progressed from something closer to props than actors, initially being portrayed most often as helpless creatures fought over by medisapiens; to developed supporting characters; to starring, competent roles; to writing and directing films themselves, bringing their truly unique perspective to audiences everywhere.
 Did art imitate life in this regard, or did life imitate art?
 I am sure they built upon one another in a positive feedback loop, but either way, my parents were at the vanguard of it all.
 Humans are no longer tiny aliens from across the stars, exotic refugees from a distant, anomalous world.
 That world has long since vanished, its obliteration predating the birth of any Human still living, making Quorilax the only homeworld any of them have ever known.
 They belong here as much as anyone else, and they are increasingly our friends and colleagues, classmates and lifemates, adopted family and adoptive family.
 In other words, they are us.